ARM-software/armnn/delegate/IntegrateDelegateIntoPython.md

-# Integrate the TfLite delegate into a python script
+# Integrate the TfLite delegate into TfLite using Python
 If you have built the TfLite delegate as a separate dynamic library then this tutorial will show you how you can integrate it in TfLite to run models using python.